24 Tips for Dorm Living

 8. Consider Cooking in Your Dorm

-Even though you don’t have to make your own meals as a student, it may be worth a try if you want to maintain a healthy diet or save some money.
-Buying essential cooking supplies will allow you to make smoothies and fresh salads, which is an excellent way to take care of yourself.
-Here’s what you may consider taking to your dorm room:
+Even though you don’t have to make your own meals as a student, you may want to try it to maintain a healthy diet or save some cash.
+Purchasing essential cooking equipment will allow you to make smoothies and fresh salads, which is a fantastic way to take care of yourself.

 9. Get to Know the RA